brminnick/CreateInteractiveCharts/Readme.md

 }
 ```

-Next, let's create an `AreaSeries` that will display our data:
+Next, in the constructor of `AreaSeriesChart`, let's create an `AreaSeries` that will display our data:

 ```csharp
 public AreaSeriesChart()